UB-Mannheim/malibu/README.md

 **malibu** is Free Software.
 You may use it under the terms of the GNU General Public License (GPL).
 See [LICENSE](./LICENSE) for details.

+## Acknowledgements

+The tools are depending on some third party libraries and fonts:

+* yaz
+* jQuery (MIT License)
+* clipboard.js
+* clippy.svg from https://github.com/github/octicons (SIL Font)